TheGroobi/Interactive-Card-Details-Form-Main/README.md

+!!!!IMPORTANT!!!!
+This project was done using
+- 1440px x 900px for Desktop
+- 375px x 812px for Mobile
+It is not responsive so please be sure to keep that in mind when looking at it adjust the display

 # Frontend Mentor - Interactive card details form solution

 This is a solution to the [Interactive card details form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-card-details-form-XpS8cKZDWw).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.